J3r1ah/J3r1ah/README.md

 - Python
 - and the smallest amout of JavaScript

-i use Visual Studio Code for all of my projects but in past projects i have dabbled in replit
+i use Visual Studio Code for most of my projects but in past projects i have dabbled in replit

 # About me